 IMT's Finance group works to push the envelope of a host of funding methods, such as private financing; bank loans; GSE and government mortgages; and tax credits.
 We also consider and evaluate more novel financing approaches.
 Some recent market-based financing solutions of interest are PACE, energy service agreements, on-bill financing, tax-increment financing, and energy performance contracts.
 IMT and MIT CoLab's recent report, Local Governments' Role in Energy Project Financing, aims to help building owners and cities weigh various energy efficiency strategies, and choose policies best tailored to the individual needs of each local market or building.

-Shown above: Via Verde / The Green Way, a new affordable housing development in Bronx, N.Y., designed by Dattner Architects & Grimshaw.
-Photo © 2012 David Sundberg/ESTO and courtesy of Bright Power, Inc., project consultants who provided savings analysis for a range of energy conservation measures.
+Shown above: Via Verde / The Green Way, a new affordable housing development in Bronx, N.Y.
+Photo © 2012 David Sundberg/ESTO and courtesy of Bright Power, Inc.